mandiwise/isotope-posts/README.md

 ### Does this plugin work with custom post types and taxonomies?

 Absolutely.
-To use a custom post type, simply add its slug to the designated field on the plugin settings page.
+To use a custom post type, simply pick it from the select menu on the plugin settings page.
 Same goes for using a custom taxonomy for a filter menu.

 ### Why do things get weird when I try to add a filter menu and use infinite scrolling?